erarfat/erarfat/README.md

 # 👋 Hi, I'm Arfat Shaikh | DevOps Engineer 🚀

-Welcome to my GitHub profile!
+## 👋 Welcome to My GitHub Profile

-I'm a passionate **DevOps Engineer** who loves automating workflows, optimizing infrastructure, and bridging the gap between development and operations.
-I focus on **reliability, scalability, and automation** to ensure smooth CI/CD pipelines and cloud-native deployments.
+I'm **Arfat Shaikh**, a results-driven **DevOps Engineer** passionate about building reliable, scalable, and automated cloud infrastructures.

+I specialize in **cloud technologies**, **infrastructure as code**, and **continuous integration & delivery (CI/CD)** — helping teams ship faster with greater confidence.
+My mission is to bridge the gap between **development** and **operations** through automation, observability, and a culture of continuous improvement.

+🚀 I thrive on solving complex challenges, optimizing performance, and crafting seamless DevOps pipelines that bring ideas to life efficiently and securely.

 ---